You Credit Score: How's Your FICO?

 - Late Payments - Do you pay your bills on time?

-- Balances on your Credit Cards - How many accounts do you have?
+- Your Credit Card Balances - How many accounts?
 How much do you owe?

-- Inquiries on Your Credit - How many times have lenders pulled your credit for the purpose of lending you money?
+- Credit Inquiries - How many times have you had your credit checked for a loan?

-FICO makes a huge difference in interest rates
+Credit scores make a difference in interest rates

-To raise your score, you must obtain the reports that the agencies use to build it.
-Of course, you need the score as well.
-Fair Isaac, the company that offered the original FICO score, sells credit scores on myFICO.com.
-It's inexpensive, fast, and easy to get your credit score as well as reports from all three reporting agencies.
-They also provide helpful information and online tools that help you analyze what actions might have the greatest impact on your FICO score.
+Before you can improve your score, you must obtain your score and ensure that the credit reports from each credit reporting agency are correct.
+Fair Isaac, the company that offered the first FICO score, sells scores on myFICO.com.
+For a reasonable fee, you can get your FICO score from all three agencies, along with your credit report.
+Also available are information and online tools that can help you analyze what actions might have the greatest impact on your FICO score.

-You can get a federally-mandated free credit report once a year from the three major agencies at AnnualCreditReport.com.
-While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.
+You can get a federally-mandated free credit report once a year from the three major credit reporting agencies when you visit AnnualCreditReport.com.
+You won't get a free credit score from AnnualCreditReport.com, but getting it is fast and inexpensive.